tallsome/GettingAndCleaningData/README.md

 ```

 ## Part 3-Uses descriptive activity names to name the activities in the data set
-###applying the activity index to the dataset and moving the activity variable to the left of the table.
+### Applying the activity index to the dataset and moving the activity variable to the left of the table.
 ```{r}
 activitybycat<-merge(completedata, activityindex, by.x = "activity", by.y="V1", all.x=T)
 activitybycat$activity<-activitybycat$V2